-Before we dig into details lets have a quick overview what functionality is offered by both applications.
+Before we dig into details lets have a quick overview of what functionality is offered by both applications.

 The biggest bonus of Dosh in terms of functionality is an automatic Cash Back for offline shopping.
 Once you link your bank card you can shop as usual, Cash Back is assigned to you automatically.
-There is also wide offering of dining places within Dosh.
+There is also a wide offering of dining places within Dosh.

 Overall sign up experience in both applications was pretty much flawless.
-It’s important that both apps let you skip creating account and see actual Cash Back offers available.
+It’s important that both apps let you skip creating an account and see actual Cash Back offers available.
 So you can evaluate what you will gain in return for sharing your data with another one online service.

 Now when we have an account we can see how offers work in both apps

-It also possible to add beloved stores to Favourites and access them later.
+It is also possible to add beloved stores to Favourites and access them later.
 We don’t know how many users actually use this functionality but it seems pretty convenient as Ebates claims to have more than 2000 merchants in the system.

-For users who already know which store they are interested in there is Search available.
+For users who already know which store they are interested in, there is Search available.
 In iOS version of the app users can search amongst stores.

 Android version has a way more enhanced search functionality.
-It’s possible to search specific products, e.g., “dress”, “dog” etc., and there are coupons and Cash Back available for specific products.
+It’s possible to search for specific products, e.g., “dress”, “dog” etc., and there are coupons and Cash Back available for specific products.

-Dosh.
-There are no any categories of offers developed so user can either simply scroll and click on interesting offers or type a brand name in the search.
+There are no any categories of offers developed so the user can either simply scroll and click on interesting offers or type a brand name in the search.
 There are promo banners on the top of the screen however they are not clickable.
 Users see the highlighted offers and that can only scroll down the screen to find the actual merchant.

-Ebates is good for both those who already are looking for specific store and those who would like to choose shop based best deals.
+Ebates is good for both those who already are looking for a specific store and those who would like to choose shop based best deals.
 Dosh seems to be more convenient for those who already know specifically which store is interesting for them.
 So there is no clear winner.
 But Dosh has one serious UX issue — not clickable banners definitely is not the best solution.

 Results: Once again Ebates shows more attention to the details.